grafana/loki/docs/operations/loki-canary.md

 --image=grafana/loki-canary:latest --restart=Never --image-pull-policy=Never
 --labels=name=loki-canary -- -addr=loki:3100`

-Or you can do something more complex like deploy it as a daemonset, there is a ksonnet setup for this in the `production` folder, you can import it using
+Or you can do something more complex like deploy it as a DaemonSet, there is a Tanka setup for this in the `production` folder, you can import it using `jsonnet-bundler`:
-jsonnet-bundler:

 ```shell
 jb install github.com/grafana/loki-canary/production/ksonnet/loki-canary
 ```

-Then in your ksonnet environments `main.jsonnet` you'll want something like
+Then in your Tanka environment's `main.jsonnet` you'll want something like
 this:

 ```jsonnet